How do native English speakers truly feel when talking with non-native speakers?

 The native speakers themselves felt inadequate like they were unable to understand you and unable to aid you in the conversation.

-So what really comes out of this is that native speakers don’t care about your mistakes and things as much as you think they do.
+So what really comes out of this is that native speakers don’t care about your mistakes and things as much as you think they do (yet another reason why attitude is so important).

 However, in order for a conversation to be a good one…